ipeternella/xqtR/README.md

-# xqtR (The executor)
+# 🛠️ xqtR (executoR) 🛠️

-🖥️ `xqtR` (short for executor) is a command line tool to execute a series of jobs on your own machine and concurrently if desired! 💻
+`xqtR` (short for executor) is a command line tool to execute a series of jobs specified by job yaml files.
+The steps in a job can be run concurrently (by spawning goroutines in a workpool) or in the old fashioned sync way (default).

-A quick demo of running a `job.yaml` which contains a job whose steps will be run by a single goroutine:
+A quick demo of running a `job.yaml` which contains a job whose steps will be run by a single main goroutine (sync):

 ![xqtR sync demo](docs/demos/xqtr-sync-demo.gif)

-Now, a similar `job.yaml` which runs the same steps but spawns goroutines to run the steps in parallel (when possible) according to `num_workers` in the yaml file:
+Now, a similar `job.yaml` which runs the same steps but spawns goroutines (async) to run the steps in parallel (when possible) according to `num_workers` in the yaml file:

 ![xqtR async demo](docs/demos/xqtr-async-demo.gif)